alfaromeo13/Entity-Alignment-between-YAGO-and-SemOpenAlex-Knowledge-Graphs/07_export/README.md

 ## Figure catalog

-All figures are SVG files in `07_export/visualizations/figures/`.
+All figures are PDF files in `07_export/visualizations/figures/`.
 They are generated from project data rather than manually edited artwork.

 ### What, why, and what to observe

-The SVGs keep captions short so the plots remain readable.
+The PDF figures keep captions short so the plots remain readable.
 This table supplies the interpretation that should accompany each figure in the thesis, presentation, or repository.
 “Observe” identifies the intended reading of the result; it is not an additional claim beyond the plotted data.